Doing Business with the County

 Submitting Your Invoice

-There are four steps needed before the County of San Diego can make a payment:
+There are four steps needed before the County of San Diego can make

 - the supplier must have a W-9 on file with County Accounts Payable (AP); and